UniMath/agda-unimath/src/metric-spaces/metric-space-of-rational-numbers.lagda.md

 ## Properties

-### The standard saturated metric space of rationa numbers is saturated
+### The standard saturated metric space of rational numbers is saturated

 ```agda
 is-saturated-metric-space-leq-ℚ :